Mike Lindell: Political activities

 Lindell had considered running for governor of Minnesota in 2022 against Democratic incumbent Tim Walz, reportedly at Trump's urging.
 He attended a Republican Governors Association meeting, at which he was encouraged to run.
 He became the campaign chair for Trump's reelection campaign in Minnesota in May 2020.
 Lindell said he was "99% sure" about running for Minnesota governor in July 2020 but ultimately neither ran nor provided an explanation (though he had previously said his decision would depend on the results of the 2020 presidential election and "if we flip Minnesota red").

 In November 2020, Lindell was among those who contributed toward paying the bail of the Kenosha shooter Kyle Rittenhouse.
 Lindell later said that he had donated to "The Fight Back Foundation Inc. to help fund election fraud litigation, among other things" and that reports that he had paid $50,000 for Rittenhouse's bail were "fake news".

 In April 2022, Lindell's mention of his donating as much as $800,000 to a legal defense fund for Tina Peters, then a Republican candidate for Colorado Secretary of State, raised questions as such a donation would violate Colorado state law; the state's ethics commission investigated the fund after a complaint about a lack of donor transparency.

 Lindell rejoined Twitter in May 2022, circumventing a Twitter ban on his former account.
 Hours after rejoining, however, Twitter terminated Lindell's newest account for ban evasion.
 In December 2022, his account was reinstated after Elon Musk acquired Twitter.

 Lindell announced that he was running for Chair of the Republican National Committee in November 2022.
 On January 27, 2023, he lost after receiving four of the 167 votes cast.

+2026 gubernatorial campaign

+On December 3, 2025, Lindell filed required paperwork to allow him to run in the 2026 Minnesota gubernatorial election.
+Lindell announced his intention to run on December 11, 2025.
+Later that month, he received public support from Donald Trump.

+On August 11, 2026, Lindell lost the Republican primary to Lisa Demuth by about 11 percentage points.
+Lindell refused to concede and questioned the legitimacy of the results without evidence.
+Demuth had also won an informal Republican caucus straw poll in February, in which Lindell placed third.